s14321k/Interview-Qusions-markdowns/JavaBasic.md

 - Authentication is the process of identifying a user to provide access to a system.
 - Authorization is the process of giving permission to access the resources.
 In this, the user or client and server are verified.
 In this, it is verified that if the user is allowed through the defined policies and rules.

+## 43. Static Block in java < 1.5
+- Static block in java is used for changing the default value of static variables, initializing static variables of the class, write a set of codes that you want to execute during the class loading in memory.
+- In Java Development Kit (JDK) version 1.5 or previous the static block can be executed successfully without the main() method inside the class, but JDK version after 1.5 will throw an error message if there is a static block but no main() method inside the class.

 Yet to do

 https://www.geeksforgeeks.org/serialversionuid-in-java/

 ***